Last updated on .

 Armero

-Main Highway
+Along the Main Highway Through Armero

 The first part of the tour was a drive along the main highway through town.
 The highway connects Mariquita to the north with Ibagué to the south.
 After the disaster, it had to be rebuilt almost two meters above its original level.
-Workers reported finding body parts and bones during the reconstruction, and reported a terrible stench of death.
+Workers reported finding body parts and bones during the reconstruction and reported a terrible stench of death.
 Officials decided to raise the road level and bury whatever they found under the road to finish the construction as quickly as possible.

-The main highway in Armero, Tolima, Colombia
+The main highway through town

 The main highway